An image of an underground station has won a competition that celebrates 'the beauty of civil engineering'.

 "The vast underground space is beautiful to the layman, but even more so to an engineer who appreciates the forces at work.”

-The competition judging panel clearly agreed, as one judge said that Pope’s picture was: “Filled wall to wall, ceiling to floor with engineering – great geometry, textures and colour – high impact and good fit with the brief.”
+The competition judging panel clearly agreed, as one judge said that Pope’s picture was: "Filled wall to wall, floor to ceiling with engineering – great geometry, textures and colour – high impact and good fit with the brief."

 Pope was awarded a £100 Amazon voucher for winning first place, with his photo being chosen out of nearly 200 submitted from more than 90 people.